 Parents would also be given the option to opt out of the program.

 The biometric information will be destroyed within 60 days after a student’s graduation or withdrawal from the district or if the students’ legal guardian requests the students’ information be removed.

 The district would pay $32,314 to install devices in all cafeterias.
 That amount will be paid for through the food-service fund.
 The system at Southwest Allen would start with the food-service department but could later expand to include buses and classrooms, allowing the district to track where students are at all times, Coplen said.

 If the district later decides to add units to buses, classrooms or other areas, each unit would cost $789.

-Fort Wayne Community Schools piloted a program in one of the district’s schools last year, but found it did not affect lunch line times as officials had hoped, spokeswoman Krista Stockman said.
+Fort Wayne Community Schools piloted a program in one of the district’s schools last year but found it did not expedite lunch-line times as officials had hoped, spokeswoman Krista Stockman said.